Best Bivy Sacks To Keep You Safe In Freezing Temps

 So it may be too small if a mummy-style sleeping bag makes you claustrophobic.

-On the other hand, in cold weather, a tent is a lot of cold, dead air space to warm up while a bivy sack keeps your body heat close.
+On the other hand, in cold weather, a tent has a lot of cold, dead air space to warm up.

 Dispelling A Few Myths